The Stellar decomposition: A compact representation for simplicial complexes and beyond: Evaluation of storage costs and generation times

 The \emph{Simplex tree} encodes all $j$-simplices in $\Sigma$, with $0 \leq j \leq \cDim$, like the IG, while storing a subset of the incidence relations encoded by the IG.
 The Simplex tree is defined over a total order on the vertices of \sC, and thus, each simplex \simplex\ is uniquely represented as an ordered path in a trie whose nodes correspond to the boundary vertices of \simplex.
-Thus, the nodes of the tree are in bijection with the simplices of the complex, and a Simplex tree over a simplicial complex with $|\Sigma|$ simplices (of any dimension) contains exactly $|\Sigma|$ nodes.
-This, provides an efficient representation for extracting all boundary relations of simplices in \sC.
+Thus, the nodes are in bijection with the simplices of the complex, and a Simplex tree over a simplicial complex with $|\Sigma|$ simplices (of any dimension) contains exactly $|\Sigma|$ nodes.
+This provides an efficient representation for extracting all boundary relations of simplices in \sC.
 We compare the Stellar tree to the implementation of the Simplex tree provided in~\cite{GUDHI}, where each node of a Simplex tree requires a reference to the label of the vertex and three references to the tree structure (pointers to the parent node, to the first child and to the next sibling node) for a total of $4|\Sigma|$ references. \NOTA{ \felleComment{removed the sentence in which it was claimed that the Simplex tree cannot compute co-boundary relations.} \NOTA{ We note that this implementation only supports the efficient extraction of boundary relations.
 An implementation that supports extraction of co-boundary and adjacency relations, as proposed in~\cite{Boissonnat2014simplex}, would require additional storage. } }

-Whereas the Simplex tree can represent only simplicial complexes, the Stellar tree and the \iastar\ data structure can both represent CP complexes in arbitrary dimension and, thus, have the same expressive power.
+Note that the Stellar tree and our extended \iastar\ data structure can both represent CP complexes in arbitrary dimension and, thus, have the same expressive power, while the Simplex tree can represent only simplicial complexes.
 Another difference is that Stellar trees require the complex to be embedded in an ambient space \aSpace, while the other data structures are purely topological and do not require a spatial embedding.
-We note, however, that while this is a requirement for Stellar trees, it is not a requirement of the Stellar decomposition.
+We note, however, that while this is a requirement for Stellar trees, it is not a requirement for the more general Stellar decomposition.